 Oh, we need to pray.
 And it is all the sovereign grace of God when he saves someone.
 But we can all do it better, we can all do it more biblically.
 We can do it more patiently, we can do it lovingly.
 We can do it in such a way that the Holy Spirit is most free to work in the hearts of men and women.
 And I pray that the teachings of Jesus in the parables here would somehow beautifully shape the way you live and give the Gospel.

-Maybe some of you are praying for your friend or your loved one and you are just aiming to just hit him with that one bulldozing message.
+Maybe some of you are praying for your friend or your loved one and you are aiming to just hit him with that one bulldozing message.
 I say, “It's great that you want to reach him or her.
 But think about it, think about how you can gently help him with the questions.
 Think about how you can break it all up.
 How you can find a good tool, a good tool that would allow you to journey with someone.
 And you know, we have great tools we use in this church.
-And we would be happy to share it with you, if you are really keen to do so.”
+And we would be happy to share them with you, if you are really keen to do so.”

 But let’s all endeavour to share the Gospel well: accurately; faithfully; thoroughly, so that people will really have a life changing relationship with Jesus Christ.
 And I speak to some of us here today, who have been to church, who have called ourselves Christians .
-But you have always thought, “Am I really saved?
+But maybe you have always thought, “Am I really saved?
 Am I really the real deal?”

 I’m not trying to shake your confidence.
 I’m not trying to take away your assurance.
 Not at all!
-I believe those who are God’s, even in a message that is hard hitting like this, you will see the evidence of God’s work in your lives.
+I believe those who are God’s, even in a message that is hard hitting like this, you will see the evidence of God’s work in your life.
 And this may actually grow you in your assurance.
 But I’m speaking to those who absolutely can’t see evidence of life change.
 I pray that this is not going to condemn you, as much as it’s meant to help you really to turn to Jesus today.

 And as you see no change since the day you believed, or at least you think you believe, you would, even right now humble yourself and say, “Lord, maybe I have been faking it all, maybe I have not really understood the Gospel at all.
 But I want to know, I want to believe.
 Maybe you can speak to someone in this Church.
 Speak to myself, write in to us.
-We are most happy to help you get the Gospel.
+Most happy to help you really get the Gospel.
 That’s what we are here for.
 Not to sugar coat things, not to brush aside questions, genuine questions of the heart.
 But to really help you.
 Whilst you are in the net, to get into the good container, to get into the Kingdom.
-That you soul may be saved.
+That your soul may be saved.

 We are looking for sermon transcribers/transcript reviewers.